freva-org/freva-nextgen/docs/source/databrowser/cli.rst

    print("STDOUT:", res.stderr.decode())

-This command adds the specified data files to the databrowser and tags them with the provided metadata facets.
-These facets help in indexing and searching your data within the system.
+This command adds the specified data files to the databrowser and tags them with the provided metadata.
+These search filters help in indexing and searching your data within the system.

 Deleting User Data
 ~~~~~~~~~~~~~~~~~~

 If you need to remove your data from the databrowser, use the `user-data delete` command.
-Provide your username and the search keys (metadata facets) that identify the user data you wish to delete.
+Provide your the search keys (facets) that identify the user data you wish to delete.

 .. code:: console